Bio-IT World Names 2023 Innovative Practices Winners

 Higher Steaks nominated by Synthace

-Project: DOE-led media optimization for porcine stem cell lines
+Read more about the project: DOE-led media optimization for porcine stem cell lines

 HigherSteaks is a lab-grown meat company on a mission to reduce traditional meat consumption by having a 5% share of the global pork market by 2030.
 HigherSteaks is ushering in a new era of sustainable food production through lab-grown meat and is doing so through design of experiments (DOE) to accelerate media optimization, and by running factor screens based on different cell lines of porcine stem cells.
 Synthace, a life sciences SaaS platform, and HigherSteaks’ core experimental solution, allows them to use DOE and fractional factorials—screening 22 factors, as well as interaction profiles, in only 320 experimental runs.
 Synthace saved HigherSteaks 6-9 months of work and delivered an optimized media for pig stem cells 15x cheaper compared to commercial media.
 This experiment proves the concept, and demonstrates the viability, of DOE methodologies for the cultured meat sector, without additional lab investment.

-Project: Regeneron Optimization of Instruments (ROI)
+Read more about the project: Regeneron Optimization of Instruments (ROI)

 Regeneron's Research and Preclinical Development organization invests millions of dollars each year to acquire and operate specialized lab instruments that support scientists in the discovery of potential new medicines.
 To optimize the usage of these instruments across finite lab space, a project was undertaken to measure instrument utilization.
 We sought to answer questions like: Are there opportunities to better utilize existing instruments? and Could we plan and budget more effectively if we better understood existing instrument usage?
 Additionally, this data enables new opportunities to optimize instrument maintenance and other lab processes to increase the likelihood Regeneron is achieving the most value from its investments.
 Regeneron is now measuring utilization across 600 of the most expensive and/or lab space constrained instruments and using this data to make informed decisions to change processes or defer capital purchases that optimize utilization of a given instrument.